Rocky start for Syria talks in Russia as some delegates refuse to leave airport

 But in a blow to Moscow, which has cast itself as a Middle East peace broker, the event has been boycotted by the leadership of the Syrian opposition, while powers such as the United States, Britain and France are not there because of what they say is the Syrian government’s refusal to properly engage.

-The incident was broadcast on Russian state TV where two security guards were shown approaching one man in the audience indicating that he should sit down.

-Other delegates shouted out their support for Russia.
-Lavrov told the delegates to let him finish speaking, saying they would have their say later.
+The conference, which was originally billed as a two-day event got underway as a one-day event on Tuesday.
+Reuters reporters said most of the delegates they had spoken to had come from Damascus and did not oppose Assad.

-In another setback, one group of delegates, which included members of the armed opposition who had flown in from Turkey, refused to leave Sochi airport until Syrian government flags and emblems were removed.
+One group of delegates who had flown in from Turkey and were opposed to Assad refused to leave Sochi airport until Syrian government flags and emblems were refused.

 “We will go back to Turkey,” Ahmad al-Burri, who has taken part in Syrian peace talks in Kazakhstan, told Reuters by phone.